-In the unlikely event of a suspected data breach, we will follow the procedure set out in our data breach procedure.
+In the unlikely event of a suspected data breach, we will contact our DPO who will follow our data breach procedure.

 When appropriate, we will report the data breach to the ICO within 72 hours after becoming aware of it.
 Such breaches in a school context may include, but are not limited to: